arjanjohan/aptos-multisig-chunked-publish-deployment/README.md

 ```

 Demonstrates how to upgrade the contract through the multisig.
 The chunk sizes are determined by the values in `config/chunk_sizes.json`.
 Either run `./scripts/2_3_query_published_chunks.sh` to retrieve the values of the initial chunked publish, or modify this file to your needs.

+**Note:** If this script fails midway, any pending multisig transaction will break the next run of the script.
+If this is the case, run the `./scripts/clear_pending_transactions.sh` script to reject any open multisig transactions.

 ## Smart Contract Details